Effect-TS/effect/packages/schema/README.md

 Welcome to the documentation for `@effect/schema`, **a library for defining and using schemas** to validate and transform data in TypeScript.

-`@effect/schema` allows you to define a `Schema<R, I, A>` that provides a blueprint for describing the structure and data types of your data.
+`@effect/schema` allows you to define a `Schema<A, I, R>` that provides a blueprint for describing the structure and data types of your data.
 Once defined, you can leverage this schema to perform a range of operations, including:

 | Operation       | Description                                                                                                    |
 | --------------- | -------------------------------------------------------------------------------------------------------------- |